chinapedia/wikipedia.abstract.en/Page/Moscow.md

 Roads

-_Zhivopisny_Bridge1.jpg]]There are over 2.6 million cars in the city daily.
+]]There are over 2.6 million cars in the city daily.
 Recent years have seen growth in the number of cars, which have caused traffic jams and lack of parking space to become major problems.

 The Moscow Ring Road (MKAD), along with the Third Transport Ring and the cancelled Fourth Transport Ring, is one of only three freeways that run within Moscow city limits.
 There are several other roadway systems that form concentric circles around the city.